HomeSustainabilityGovernanceCorporate Governance

 Basic Policy on Corporate Governance

-In keeping with the Mission of the Taiheiyo Cement Group, we established the Basic Policy on Corporate Governance with the aim of fulfilling our management responsibility towards all our stakeholders, including shareholders, and helping to achieve sustainable growth while maximizing our corporate value over the medium to long term.
-We are working to build a sound, transparent, and efficient corporate governance system.
+In keeping with the Mission of the Taiheiyo Cement Group, we established the Basic Policy on Corporate Governance with the aim of fulfilling our management responsibilities towards all our stakeholders, including shareholders, and helping to achieve sustainable growth while maximizing our corporate value over the medium to long term.
+We are working to build a sound, transparent and efficient corporate governance system.

 Corporate Governance System

-We are building a system that accurately recognizes and addresses corporate governance issues, effectiveness and themes in order to deploy a sustainable business model on a global scale.
+We are building a system that accurately recognizes and addresses corporate governance issues and effectiveness, and governance themes in order to deploy a sustainable business model on a global scale.

 Our management structure is based upon the Board of Directors and Board of Auditors.
 We have also introduced an executive officer system and are endeavoring to separate management decision-making and monitoring/supervisory functions from business execution.
 Our Corporate Auditor’s Office provides comprehensive support for corporate auditors in the performance their duties.
 We have set up an internal control system in the Internal Auditing Department and, by means of internal audits, strive to ensure that operations are properly executed in the company and group companies.